imabuddha/eidogo-for-wordpress/readme.txt

 * Expose more of EidoGo's options to the embed tag syntax
 * Integrate with the file uploading of WordPress (e.g. so embedding an SGF file is as simple as embedding an image in a post)

+== Legal ==

+Copyright &copy; 2009 Thomas Schumm

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.